-Dr Dora E Corzo-Leon, Infectious diseases consultant in Hospital General, Mexico City, Mexico. email: mailto
+Dr Dora E Corzo-Leon, Infectious diseases consultant in Hospital General, Mexico City, Mexico.
+Email: On request

 Prof Alexandro Bonifaz, Head of Mycology Department.
 Dermatology service.
-Hospital General de México, Mexico. email: mailto
+Hospital General de México, Mexico.
+Email: On request

 View the Fungal burden of disease in Mexico: Publication Corzo-Leon et al 2015 & poster here; View GAFFI year 1 press report for Mexico NOTE: As preparation of the Global Fungal Infection Forum 4 on health systems and fungal diseases held in September 2019, the burdens of serious fungal infections were estimated for all Latin American countries English Spanish

-Links to key fungal/global health institutions in Mexico: Sociedad de Infectología y Microbiología Médica; Revista Mexicana de micología; Asociación Mexicana de Micología; Medical mycology certification program (alternate years); Nuevo León University, Department of Microbiology; Academia Mexicana de Dermatología; Sociedad Mexicana de Dermatología
+Links to key fungal/global health institutions in Mexico: Sociedad de Infectología y Microbiología Médica; Revista Mexicana de micología; Asociación Mexicana de Micología; Nuevo León University, Department of Microbiology; Academia Mexicana de Dermatología; Sociedad Mexicana de Dermatología